Dreaker75/re-emerald/FUTURE_PLANS.md

 ### Important: Keep in mind that everything in this file is subject to change at any point.
 A feature being here doesn't mean it's guaranteed to happen.

 ## Features for Alpha release
+ - Add version number on the Main Menu
  - Make Fly usable from the PokeNav map and allow flying to every location, not just towns
  - Make Teleport work like the old Fly
  - Updated Battle Frontier prizes and BP economy